robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-08-secure-file-transfer.md

 ## Keep Your Files Private

-If you're sending anything sensitive, you need more than convenience—you need security.
+If you're sending anything sensitive, you need more than convenience - you need security.

 👉 **[Try Transfer.zip Quick-Share](https://transfer.zip)** for instant, encrypted, zero-setup file sharing.